jacksonh/NSUnit/README.md

 The following conditions are available:

     Equal to: - The subject equals the provided value.

+    TheSame as: - The subject is the exact same object as the provided value

     Less than: - The subject is less than the provided value.
 Both values must be non-nil numbers.
     Less thanOrEqual: - The subject is less than or equal to the provided value.
 Both values must be non-nil numbers.